Life Insurance in Germany: The Definitive Guide (2025)

 3. Leaving an inheritance: For many, it can be a way to pass down a legacy.
 Even if you don’t have significant assets, a life insurance policy can provide something for your loved ones.

-4. Tax advantages: A big plus is that life insurance benefits are typically tax-free, which means your family gets the full payout.
+4. Tax advantages: A big plus is that life insurance benefits are typically tax-free, which means your family gets the full insured amount.

 Making the decision